Nominees Sought for Mapping Class Scholarships!

 Subdomain of orienteeringusa.org

-This option can save you from purchasing your own domain or add a second address to your existing domain.
-Add another URL or switch URLs for your club’s webpage.
-A subdomain is the portion prior to the ‘.orienteeringusa.org’ portion of the URL.
+Your club can have the option to use their own unique clubacronym.orienteeringusa.org subdomain and point it to their website.
+(A subdomain is the portion prior to the ‘.orienteeringusa.org’ portion of the URL.)
+This option can save you from purchasing your own domain or having to pay to add a second address to your existing domain.
 Some clubs currently use the ‘.us.orienteering.org’ URL for this same.
 Shifting to .orienteeringusa.org would keep a better continuity of websites. (e.g. eventreg.orienteeringusa.org, but ‘eventreg’ would be your club’s acronym)

 Google team drive for document storage